charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 For example, simu_comp_as_worker reminds us that there are a compilation in assembly language after, who looks like a technical solution for our original source code.
 Compatibility interfaces aims to keep it real by being aware of the concerned usage. clprolf avoids abstraction without concrete purpose, because programming and making a software is a concrete job and perhaps there is no much place for this.
 Another distinctive characteristic of clprolf is that we're doing all for the reasoning and problems remain independant by the fact it is a software what we're doing.
 So all that we're talking about could be done with a sheet of paper, and a reasoning, independently of a physical computer.
 Even the simu_comp_as_worker methods mimic a computer doing a job, almost as a human doing the job, with special capacities.
 So we are sure that all always stay simple.

-### ABOUT THE CHOICE OF THE OBJECT ROLES BY THE PROGRAMMER
+### THE OBJECT ROLES ON LEGACY CODE

 Object role choice on existing java classes can be more tricky then writing clprolf code from scratch.
 I'll give clues for those who would need help about clprolf object roles on legacy java code, to find the appropriate role.
 For example, I can say that the GUI classes like those in Swing or Java FX can be well suited for a simu_real_world_obj, with either a MACHINE_TOOL role, or a GUI role.
-The choice between MACHINE_TOOL or GUI_ROLE would depend about the programmer's preference of vision.
-That said, object in OOP implies, in essence, a clear meaning, and can not be synonym of just data structure.

 ### TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF clprolf INTEREST

 We can start from the Single Responsability Principle, which claims a clear and single purpose on each class. clprolf offers a way to obtain not only clear and singular purpose of each class( and interface), but a meaningful purpose too.
 Having a meaningful purpose help communication with others, and memorization, and ease the class or interface creation.
 In addition, clprolf offers a way to add meaning to non-clprolf classes, which could be a way to master all possible design solutions.
 So with simu_real_world_obj and simu_comp_as_worker, we ensures that all classes can be categorized in this kind of objects, while permitting everyone to keep his own interpretation.
 Having this precision made on a class, is a testament that we have meaning about it.
 So that looks like what we wanted to demonstrate.
 We could not say that clprolf is useless, because it would be equivalent to say that adding meaning is useless.

-From this demonstration, I utilized an advanced AI-based tool to refine it.

-BEGINNING OF AI-based tool refinement:
-"Mathematical-like Proof of clprolf's Interest

-   1. Premise on the Single Responsibility Principle (SRP):
-        SRP advocates for a clear and single purpose for each class, which is a widely accepted principle in software engineering for promoting maintainability and clarity in code design.

-   2. Introduction of clprolf's Enhanced Purpose: clprolf extends this principle by ensuring not only a clear and singular purpose for each class and interface but also imbuing them with meaningful purpose.
-        A meaningful purpose enhances communication among developers, aids in memorization, and simplifies the process of class or interface creation.

-   3. Application to Non-clprolf Classes: clprolf also offers a framework to add meaning to non-clprolf classes, suggesting a method to master various design solutions in a broader programming context.

-   4. Categorization with Simu_real_world_obj and Simu_comp_as_worker:
-        The categorization of all classes as either simu_real_world_obj or simu_comp_as_worker in clprolf ensures that every class can be distinctly identified while allowing individual interpretations.
-        This categorization acts as a testament to having a meaningful understanding of each class’s role and functionality.

-   5. Conclusion and Inference:
-        The addition of meaning and purpose to classes, as facilitated by clprolf, is fundamentally useful and beneficial.
-        Asserting that clprolf is useless would be equivalent to stating that adding meaning and purpose to classes is useless, which contradicts established principles of software engineering, particularly the SRP.
-        Therefore, by logical extension, clprolf's approach is valuable and beneficial in software development.

-This structured proof outlines a logical progression from established principles to the unique advantages offered by clprolf.
-It cleverly ties the utility of clprolf to the universally recognized value of clarity and purpose in object-oriented programming, thereby presenting clprolf not just as a useful tool but as an evolution of existing best practices."

-END OF AI-based refinement.

 ### IF clprolf WOULD BE WITH MESSAGES LIKE SMALLTALK-LIKE LANGUAGES - ALIGNMENT OF SIMU_COMP_AS_WORKER WITH ALAN KAY'S VISION OF AN OBJECT